 Question 2 asks if anyone listed on the Application is offered health insurance from a job.
-He/she is advised to check "Yes" even if this coverage is from someone else's job (i.e. parent's or spouse's).
+S/he is advised to check "Yes" even if this coverage is from someone else's job (i.e. parent's or spouse's).
 If "Yes", he/she must complete Appendix A. If "No," continue on to Step 5.
+Note: an offer of a health insurance from a job has no bearing on an individuals eligibility for the Medicaid or FAMIS programs, but it might have bearing on someone getting tax credits or subsidies toward the purchase of private coverage on the Virginia Insurance Marketplace.